GreptimeTeam/docs/docs/v0.4/en/user-guide/scripts-&-functions/getting-started.md

 ## Installation

 ### Create python environment
-If you are using greptime's docker image, then it is already set up for scripting functionality, so you can skip this step.
+If you are using Greptime's docker image, then it is already set up for scripting functionality, so you can skip this step.

-If you want to use the greptime binary with the pyo3 feature, you first need to determine which version of Python is required for your greptime binary.
+If you want to use the Greptime binary with the pyo3 feature, you first need to determine which version of Python is required for your Greptime binary.
 You can check this by running `ldd greptime | grep 'libpython'` (or `otool -L greptime|grep Python.framework` on Mac), and then install the corresponding Python version (e.g., `libpython3.10.so` requires Python 3.10).

 To create a Python 3 environment using conda, which is a useful tool for managing Python environments, please refer to the [official documentation](https://docs.conda.io/en/latest/miniconda.html) for more information.